OS2G/git-good/README.md

 #### [Line endings](https://docs.github.com/en/github/using-git/configuring-git-to-handle-line-endings)

 If you plan to work with others, or even different systems, you will inevitably run into a line ending issue.
-Windows and Unix based systems (Linux/macOS) specify what the end of a line should be denoted as.
+Windows and Unix-based systems (Linux/macOS) specify what the end of a line should be denoted as.
 In UNIX it's `LF` while in windows it's `CRLF`.
-Because of this, certain windows programs won't know what to do with files made in UNIX and the same goes for some UNIX programs with Windows files.
+Because of this, certain Windows programs won't know what to do with files made in UNIX and the same goes for some UNIX programs with Windows files.

 Thankfully, `git` has a way to fix this.
 I recommend just letting `git` take care of it:
 ```
 git config --global core.autocrlf true
 ```
-This will configure Git to ensure line endings in files you checkout are correct for Windows.
+This will configure `git` to ensure line endings in files you checkout are correct for Windows.
 For compatibility, line endings are converted to Unix style when you commit files.

 #### Default text editor